Frequently Asked Questions

 How does the progression of rounds work?

-Progressions of the rounds works slightly differently for each category although the main philosophy at VMJC is that everyone gets to dance twice (dancers do not get knocked out after one dance, if they don’t go through to finals they have the opportunity to dance in a repechage as a second opportunity to progress to the next round) and that we use a scoring system to facilitate that the 3rd best dancer has an opportunity to progress to the finals.
+Progressions of the rounds works slightly differently for each category although the main philosophy at VMJC is that everyone gets to dance twice (dancers do not get knocked out after one dance, if they don’t go through to finals they have the opportunity to dance in a repechage as a second opportunity to progress to the next round) and that we use a scoring system to facilitate that the 3 best dancers have an opportunity to progress to the finals, regardless of which heat they start in.

 What is the size of the stage?